Choose investments wisely, and get help if you need it

 - No matter what you pick, watch out for high fees—and avoid those investments.

-One of the primary benefits of Roth IRAs is the tax-free income they provide at retirement, but they have another big advantage as well: They provide retirement savers with a great deal of flexibility when it comes to choosing investments for the account.
-In most accounts your contributions can be put into a variety of investments, including stocks, bonds, options, mutual funds, exchange-traded funds (ETFs), index funds, money markets and certificates of deposit.
+One of the primary benefits of Roth IRAs is the tax-free income they provide at retirement.
+But they have another big advantage as well.
+They provide a great deal of flexibility when it comes to investment options.
+You can choose stocks, bonds, and mutual funds, to name a few.
+But most providers offer many more choices than that.

-The scope of investment options makes Roth IRAs (and also Traditional ones) attractive vehicles for retirement savings.
+The scope of investment options makes Roth IRAs (and traditional ones, too) attractive vehicles for retirement savings.
 Still, all those choices can make it tricky to decide which investments will work best for you.
-To help you get started, here are three tips for choosing investments in your Roth IRA account.
+To help you get started, here’s how to invest in your Roth IRA.

 Decide on Asset Allocation

-Asset allocation refers to how your money is divvied up among different types of investments, such as stocks, bonds and cash.
-The main goal of allocating your assets is to minimize risk vis a vis an expected level of return.
+Asset allocation is how your money is divvied up among different assets, such as stocks, bonds, and cash.
+The main goal of allocating your assets is to minimize risk given an expected level of return.